Yuri Lowenthal: Voice-over career

 When he auditioned for Naruto, which was being directed by the same person who did Rave Master, he had tried out for multiple roles including Sasuke Uchiha and Iruka, and got a call back for Sasuke.
 In an interview with Silionera, Lowenthal said that "It certainly allows me to go to some dark places as the series continues.
 And it makes Sasuke that much more interesting as a character.
 And that much more fun to play."
 The Naruto anime became one of the more popular anime shows in the U.S., and its sequel Naruto Shippuden has also aired on Adult Swim.

 In 2007, Lowenthal was cast as Jinnosuke, aka "Kuma", a teddy-bear-headed warrior, in the anime feature Afro Samurai which starred Samuel L. Jackson as the title character.
 In an interview with Eastern Kicks, Lowenthal said that what he liked about Jinno was that he "starts off as one guy and ends up in a very different, very very dark place.
 Plus I got to kick Sam Jackson's ass.
 And they keep bringing him back from the dead for me to play again.
 And he's a twin-sword-wielding insane cyborg death machine with a giant teddy bear head.
 What's not to like?"
 He also said that they recorded the voicing for Afro Samurai separately so he did not get to meet Jackson personally until a release party for the related video game years later.
 Luke Carroll of Anime News Network described Lowenthal's voicing as a "good performance" but "not enough to make it more than an average dub at best".
 Dennis Amith of J-ENT! thought the voice acting was well done.
 Lowenthal would reprise the role in the 2009 feature Afro Samurai: Resurrection.
 Steve Fritz of Newsarama wrote "The action sequencing is still top notch, and the vocal performances from Jackson, [Lucy] Liu, Lowenthal and company is on the money."

 Other lead roles in anime include Suzaku Kururugi in Code Geass, which ran on Adult Swim, and Simon in Gurren Lagann, which ran on Toonami.

-In 2006, Lowenthal landed the role of Superman in the cartoon series Legion of Super Heroes.
-In the show, Superman travels to the 31st century to help the titular Legion battle evil.
+In 2006, Lowenthal landed the role of Superman in the animated series Legion of Super Heroes.
 In an interview with The Oklahoman, Lowenthal recalled that he read for Lightning Lad and Brainiac 5 in the original audition, and was called back to do Superman.
 During the callback, he had begun reading for Superman and Brainiac 5 when the producers stopped him.
 He was later informed that he got the main role, and they did not need to hear more of him on other parts.